-This decision also resulted in the termination clauses of certain agreements with suppliers of key long lead-time components to the Mirador project to be invoked, for which charges for work incurred of \$2,951,000 (\$US2,532,000) were accrued at December 31, 2006.
-The company was able to sell these partially completed assets to third parties in the first quarter of 2007 for net proceeds of \$2,750,257 (\$US2,382,000), which was received on April 13, 2007.
+This decision also resulted in the termination clauses of certain agreements with suppliers of key long lead-time components to the Mirador project to be invoked, for which charges for work incurred of \$2,951,000 (\$US2,532,000) were accrued at December 31, 2006 and capitalized to mineral properties.
+The company was able to sell these partially completed assets to third parties in the first quarter of 2007 for net proceeds of \$2,750,257 (\$US2,382,000), which was received on April 13, 2007 and recorded as a recovery of mineral property expenditures.

-In connection with this timeline extension, on February 23, 2007, the company implemented a restructuring of its Ecuador operations to reduce the number of its employees while still maintaining a core group of technical and professional staff.
-The company recorded a severance expense of approximately \$743,000 (\$US 631,000) during the quarter ended March 31, 2007 as a result of this restructuring.
+In connection with this timeline extension, the company implemented a restructuring of its Ecuador operations to reduce the number of its employees while still maintaining a core group of technical and professional staff.
+The company recorded a severance expense of approximately \$831,000 (\$US 714,000) during the six months ended June 30, 2007 as a result of this restructuring.

-To May 9, 2007, there has been no change in the suspension of work at the Mirador Project site (see also Foreign Country and Political Risk).
+To August 1, 2007, there has been no change in the suspension of work at the Mirador Project site (see also Foreign Country and Political Risk).